 We invite you to be part of one of the largest text preservation projects on Earth and at the same time learn about yourself!

-Visit the Yeshe De Text Preservation Project Facebook page to see how you’ll spend your volunteer time at the book bindery and learn more about this amazing project.
+Visit the Yeshe De Text Preservation Project Facebook page to learn more about this amazing project.